GiovanniCst/API-Teamsystem-Knos-directory-structure-traversing-file-retrival/README.md

 3. **Testing**:
    - Run `test_api.py` and `test_script.py` to ensure the API and file locating logic are functioning correctly.

+### Windows Service Setup (Optional)

+The script can be configured as a service on Windows Server using NSSM

 ### License